 Protecting Against Stress & Trauma - Part 1: Defining the Problem

-NIJ Research Lessons for Law Enforcement Part 1 of Protecting Against Stress & Trauma: Defining the Problem.
+Part 1 of Protecting Against Stress & Trauma: Defining the Problem.
 At this Research for the Real World seminar, NIJ brought together law enforcement practitioners and leading researchers in the field of stress to discuss the current research evidence and practical benefits of targeted stress-management interventions and how they can promote officer mental wellness.
 Video run time: 43:26 min.

 In addition, this gathering provided an exploration into what additional research is needed to best support officer health and wellness, potentially highlighting priority areas for future research.

 Speakers: Howard Spivak, Principal Deputy Director, National Institute of Justice; Christopher J. A. Scallon, MPsy, CCISM, retired law enforcement officer,; Dan Grupe, Ph.D., associate scientist, University of Wisconsin–Madison; John Violanti, Ph.D., research professor, State University of New York at Buffalo; Wendy Stiver, major, Dayton (Ohio) Police Department, LEADS Scholar

 Protecting Against Stress and Trauma: Research Lessons for Law Enforcement

 DAVID MUHLHAUSEN: Good morning and welcome to the National Institute of Justice.
 I’m very pleased to see so many people here today to learn about the important research and educational work we conduct at the National Institute of Justice.
 The researchers you will hear from today are pioneers in the field of the Evidence-Based Policing Movement.
 They are leading scholars and LEADS scholars.
 For those of you not familiar with the LEADS Scholarship Program, LEADS stands for Law Enforcement Advancing Data and Science.